The Basics - Part 2

 HC note - we have not performed a chemical assay to determine if the shells are actually Kydex or any other plastic, such as ABS (also available in 1966).
 Past experts have unequivocally called it as Kydex, and to be sure it has that plastic's distinct appearance and feel.
 As such, we have no reason at this time to say otherwise.

 Myth: The bucks were hand carved by Wah out of clay or wood.
 Truth: False.
 Partial circle imprints in the inside of the bottom shells are precisely sized and located where circular "feet" on the Sterling pencil box also appear.
-Plus each and every odd imperfection (or "wank" as they are called today) in the top shell's control well edge - odd zigzags that had defied explanation for decades - can be perfectly recreated by simply assembling the cut-up pieces of the box just as Wah did.
+Plus each and every odd zigzag in the control well's edges (callled here "wanks" - and, yes, our British friends, we know what that means there) that had defied explanation for decades can be perfectly recreated by simply assembling the cut-up pieces of the box just as Wah did.
 More on this here.

-It was Wah's recollection later in his life that he did not perform the actual vacuforming; that he farmed that specific task out.
-While it is true that he did remember some details of his early work incorrectly, the specialized equipment, plastic stock and skills required are not common in your average craftsman's shop, thus this occurrence is likely factual.
+It was reported that Wah's recollection later in his life was that he did not perform the actual vacuforming; that he farmed that specific task out.
+While it is true that he did remember some other details of his early work incorrectly, the specialized equipment, plastic stock and skills required for vacuforming are not common in your average craftsman's shop, thus this occurrence is likely factual.

 Every bit of evidence shows that the Kydex's faint "haircell" texture runs left-right in each and every shell.

 Myth: Some shells were glossy smooth instead of textured.
-Truth: There is absolutely no evidence that any were smooth.
-Quite the contrary - HD screen caps prove in most and strongly suggest in the rest that all had the same light haircell.
+Truth: There is no evidence that any were smooth.
+In fact HD screen caps prove in most and strongly suggest in the rest that all had the same light haircell.
 The origin of this myth is likely from earlier low resolution pics, which didn't pick up well the subtle texture.
-Outdoor lighting could even create the illusion of a glossy shine on the comm when the images are reduced to standard DVD size.
+When filmed outdoors, the sky's expansive brightness could even create the illusion of a glossy shine on the comm when the images are at standard DVD size.
 Now while it is true that the Kydex sheets were textured on one side and smooth on the other, it seems Wah (or the shop that vacuformed for him) was fully consistent with the orientation.
 This subject is discussed at greater length and with photographs on this page.

 Myth: The Kydex used was dark grey.
 Truth: Nope.
 All were black, probably the only color offered in Kydex's first two years of availability.

-The shell shape (the three we have measurements of have an average of 4.15" x 2.51" at its maximum length/width) is quite complicated, as there is barely a set of straight or parallel line in the whole thing.
-Everything tapers and rounds.
-Since the total height (and thus length & width too) was determined by how much each shell half was sanded down, they all vary a little, but assembled with the mid-plate, the maximum heights (minus antenna) range between 0.93" and 1.01", averaging 0.98."
+The shell shape (the three we have measurements of have an average maximum length./.width of 4.15" x 2.51" - decidedly close to the Golden Ratio of 1.618) is quite complicated, as there is barely a set of straight or parallel lines in the whole thing.
+Everything rounds and tapers.
+Since the total height (and thus length & width too) was determined by how much each shell half was sanded down, they all vary a little, but assembled with the mid-plate, the maximum heights of the comm bodies (minus antenna) range between 0.93" and 1.01", averaging 0.98."
 While the top shells seem to have been cut down to a consistent height, the bottom shells vary substantially in how deeply they were trimmed.
-It is highly likely that Wah made all ten comms using same set of top/bottom bucks.
-At some point in the midst of his vacuforming, he added to the bottom buck the four recessed dimples for the screws, so most have these recessed holes but a few do not.
-The top buck also had a crack in it in the upper well area, but it is not known if it started out that way or was snapped in two half-way through the vacuforming and was patched up.
+At some point in the midst of his vacuforming, he added to the bottom buck the four recessed dimples for the screws, so six have these recessed holes and four do not.
+The top buck also ended up with a crack in it in the upper well area, as it was snapped in two likely during the vacuforming process and was patched up.

 Myth: Wah painted all the shells with a black paint before final assembly.
-Truth: No trace whatsoever of verifiable evidence exists to support this notion, put forward by one prop builder.
+Truth: No trace of evidence exists to support this notion, put forward by one prop builder.
 After more than four decades of heavy surface abuse, you would expect to see uneven wear, chips, or scratches reveal clues of a substrate overlaid with enamel.
-Not a hint anywhere.
+None of this is seen.

 Midplate